-This guide is designed to help make the great experience of saltwater fishing in Rhode Island even better.
-It’s a guide designed to serve the interests of all saltwater fishermen – newcomers as well as seasoned anglers.
-It provides information on a variety of fishing-related issues, including current recreational fishing regulations.
-It also includes information on local fishing and boating access sites, commonly caught species, and other recreational fishing topics.
-It features information on the many local businesses that provide fishing-related services and supplies, such as party and charter boats, and bait and tackle shops.
+This guide is for newcomers as well as seasoned anglers.
+It provides current recreational fishing regulations and covers a variety of fishing-related issues.
+You will find information about local fishing and boating access sites, commonly caught species, new data reporting technology, how to cook your catch and much more.
+These pages feature the many local businesses that provide fishing-related services and supplies, such as party and charter boats, and bait and tackle shops.

-We hope this guide enhances your recreational fishing experiences, while encouraging you to be respectful of the environment and fellow anglers.
-Enjoy the magic of fishing in beautiful Rhode Island, and, most importantly, HAVE FUN.
+I hope this guide enhances your recreational fishing experiences.
+Be safe, respect the great outdoors, and enjoy the magic of fishing in beautiful Rhode Island.
+Most importantly, HAVE FUN.

 Hope to see you on the water!